hauke96/master-thesis/doc/TERMINOLOGY.md

 The term "neighbor" has two slightly different meanings:

-1. During preprocessing, the visible neighbors of a vertex are determined.
-Those neighbors are all vertices, regardless of the geometry they belong to, that are visible from a given vertex.
+1. **Visibility neighbor:** These neighbors are all vertices, regardless of the geometry they belong to, that are visible from a given vertex.
-2. When routing, neighbors to a vertex are considered.
-These neighbors are on the same geometries the given vertex belongs to.
-There can be more than one geometry the vertex belongs to because geometries can share the same point.
+2. **Obstacle neighbors:** These are neighbors on geometries the given vertex belongs to.
+There can be more than one geometry the vertex belongs to, because geometries can share the same point (for example touching building).

 ## Vertex